Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 5) Remy (Adults Only)

 Luxurious Remy is one of the two adults-only restaurants on the Disney Dream.
-The French restaurant is inspired by the Pixar movie Ratatouille, and you may even see a glass sculpture of Remy as you walk into the intimate dining space.
-The menu is divided into three parts, two different tasting menus, and one a la carte menu.
+The French restaurant is inspired by the Pixar movie Ratatouille, and you can even see a glass sculpture of Remy as you walk into the intimate dining space.
+The menu is divided into three parts: two tasting menus, and one a la carte menu.
+Those with a sweet tooth will also want to look into Remy’s dessert tasting, which features an entire service made up of decadent treats.

 6) Palo (Adults Only)